Football Association of Finland

-The SPL organises the men's and women's national football teams, and the second and third tiers of national football.
-The premier division Veikkausliiga is organized by a distinct organisation, and the lower tiers (the fourth tier and below) are organized by the 12 district organisations.
+The SPL organises the men's and women's national football teams, and the second to ninth tiers of national football.
+The premier division Veikkausliiga is organised by a distinct organisation.
 The SPL is based in the Finnish capital city of Helsinki.

 Background

 The SPL has more than 1,000 member clubs and approximately 140,000 registered players.
 The Finnish Gallup survey has indicated that football is a popular pastime with around 500,000 Finns interested in the sport.
 The SPL is Finland's largest amateur sports federation.

 The association was also the governing body of bandy in Finland until Finland's Bandy Association was founded in 1972.
 In 1928, it also arranged the first Finland ice hockey championship, before the 1929 establishment of the Finnish Ice Hockey Association.

-District organisations

-At the more local level Finnish football is administered by the following 12 district organisations of the SPL: